gvisoc/kafka-streams-instrumentation/README.md

       -Dotel.traces.exporter=jaeger \
       -Dotel.metrics.exporter=none \
       -Dotel.instrumentation.messaging.experimental.receive-telemetry.enabled=true \
+      -Dotel.propagators=tracecontext,baggage,jaeger \
       -jar ./target/kafka-join-0.0.1-SNAPSHOT.jar
 ```

 ## Run the example
-To run the example, proceed in this order:
+To run the example, run `./start-poc.sh` or, alternatively, proceed in this order:
 1. Create the Kafka Cluster and the Jaeger server by running `docker compose up -d` on this directory.
 2. Create the topics by running `./create-topics.sh`.
 3. Compile and package the three applications, running `mvn package` inside each subdirectory `kafka-{producer/consumer/join}`
-4. Run each of the applications bu running `otel.sh` under the three applications:
+4. Run each of the applications bu running `./run-otel.sh` under the three applications:
    - `kafka-consumer`
    - `kafka-join`
    - `kafka-producer`